 In this study, the examination of the liver showed a lower prevalence of 14.7% compared to faecal analysis, 40%.
-There are trends of higher prevalence of bovine fascioliasis recorded by feacal examination than by post mortem examination of the liver.
-A few reports by liver examination; 31% in Egypt, Elshraway and Mahmoud (2017), 16.5% in Bayolali, Indonesia Kurnianto et al. (2022), 9.89% in Edo State, Nigeria (Edo-taiwo and Ehimuan, 2022).
-The 40% prevalence by feacal examination recorded in this study in Edo State is lower than the 47.0% reported in Abuja by Ogbaje et al. (2024).
-Much higher prevalence of 74.10% was reported by Yaro et al. (2022) in Akwa Ibom State, 76.00% found by Oyebamiji et al. (2021) in Ibadan, 84.40% prevalence recorded by Omoleye et al.(2021) in Akure and 72.1% in Gombe State, (Yuguda et al. 2024)
+There are trends of higher prevalence of bovine fascioliasis recorded by feacal spelling examination than by post mortem examination of the liver.
+A few reports by liver examination showed 31% in Egypt (Elshraway and Mahmoud, 2017), 16.5% in Bayolali, Indonesia (Kurnianto et al., 2022), and 9.89% in Edo State, Nigeria (Edo-taiwo and Ehimuan, 2022).
+The 40% prevalence by feacal spelling examination recorded in this study is lower than the 47.0% reported in Abuja by Ogbaje et al. (2024).
+Much higher prevalence of 74.10% was reported by Yaro et al. (2022) in Akwa Ibom State, 76.00% found by Oyebamiji et al. (2021) in Ibadan, 84.40% prevalence recorded by Omoleye et al.(2021) in Akure and 72.1% in Gombe State (Yuguda et al., 2024).
 The variation in prevalence may be attributed to several factors, including geographical differences, environmental conditions, and diagnostic methods employed in each study and the management practices of livestock.
 This study points to the arbitrary use of stock drugs by herdsmen without veterinary supervision; such animals could be sold for slaughter after a pool treatment, without consideration for a period of withdrawal of the medicine administered.

 It is expected that after successful treatment, the killed adult fluke disintegrate, making it inaccessible in the liver tissues during post mortem inspection.
-However, research has proven that the eggs of Fasciola may be released from the disintegrating fluke cattle and be detected in feaces for up to three weeks following anthelmintic medication (Bardsley 2020).
+However, research has proven that the eggs of Fasciola may be released from the disintegrating fluke cattle and be detected in feaces spelling for up to three weeks following anthelmintic medication (Bardsley 2020).
 This may account for the higher prevalence by faecal samples than by liver examination.
 The study considered the morphological similarity between the eggs of Fasciola and that of Paraphistome under the microscope.
-The identification of egg of Fasciola was based on the size and color of the eggs, Under methylene blue stain, egg of Fasciola becomes golden colored which differentiate from eggs of Paramphistomum that remains colourless (CDC, 2018).
-See Figure 1 above.
+The identification of egg of Fasciola spp. was based on the size and color of the eggs.
+Under methylene blue stain, egg of Fasciola becomes golden colored which differentiate from eggs of Paramphistomum that remains colourless (CDC, 2018).
+(Figure 1).

 The severity of infections recorded in this study was mild, (14.7%) when compare to 1.47% recorded for moderate and heavy infection.
 This aligns with the findings of Kurnianto et al. (2022), who reported that most cattle in Boyolali, Indonesia, were primarily affected by mild Fasciola species infections, with moderate and heavy infections being less common.
 The predominance of mild infections in this study can be attributed to routine deworming and other preventive measures reducing severe infections.
 While such practices may not eliminate infections entirely, they help keep parasite burdens low, leading to a higher prevalence of mild cases.

-Furthermore, this study observed no significant difference (p>0.05) in prevalence based on sex.
-This finding aligns with the results of Iboyi et al. (2017), which showed no significant difference (p>0.05) in the infection rates between male and female cattle slaughtered in Minna.
+Furthermore, this study observed no significant difference (p>0.05) where is the value in the Results? in prevalence based on sex.
+This finding aligns with the results of Iboyi et al. (2017), which showed no significant difference (p>0.05) in the infection rates between male and female cattle slaughtered in Minna.???

 However, in this investigation, female cattle had a higher prevalence compared to males, which is consistent with the findings of Ayele et al. (2018) and Swarnakar and Sanger (2014) who reported higher Fasciola infection rates in females and lower in males.
-The higher prevalence in female observed might be because female animals at different reproductive physiological state such as pregnancy and lactation are immunologically suppressed from increased blood cortisol level which favours the chance of exposure of females to Fasciola infection (Ayele et al. 2018).
+The higher prevalence in female observed might be because female animals at different reproductive physiological state such as pregnancy and lactation are immunologically suppressed from increased blood cortisol level which favours the chance of exposure of females to Fasciola infection (Ayele et al., 2018).